 Q: How much is tuition?

-A: Tuition at the graduate-level is charged on a per credit basis.
-For the most current information on tuition and fees, please visit http://steinhardt.nyu.edu/tuition.
+A: Tuition at the graduate level is charged on a per credit basis.
+See the most current information on tuition and fees.

 Q: Are there scholarships available?

-A: School-based scholarship consideration is available to full-time and part-time applicants (U.S. citizens and permanent residents) who submit a FAFSA by February 1 for the fall semester or November 1 for the spring semester.
-Learn more about eligibility requirements, the application process and the types of financial aid available at NYU Steinhardt at http://steinhardt.nyu.edu/financial_aid.
+A: School-based scholarship consideration is available to full-time and part-time applicants (US citizens and permanent residents) who submit a FAFSA by February 1 for the fall semester.
+Learn more about eligibility requirements, the application process and the types of financial aid available at NYU Steinhardt at the Financial Aid website.

 Q: Do I need to take the GRE?

-A. The GRE is not required for application to the MA in music therapy program.
+A. The GRE is not required for application to the MA in Music Therapy.

 Q: My primary instrument is not guitar or piano.
 Should I still apply to this program?